cesar-rolli/pyTube/README.md

 # Next steps:
 - Download another resolution if the selected one is not available,
 - Download multiple videos (multiprocess, maybe?),
+- Download playlist (could select this option at GUI),
 - Use Makefile (https://youtu.be/Yt-UF7fNLJE),
 - Make a web page to download in other device (use my PC as server),
 - Make an API to send the final video.